Nivalyx/osu-wiki/wiki/osu!_originals/en.md

 # osu! originals

 **osu! originals** are songs that are specifically made for (or otherwise first premiered on) osu! or other osu!-related ventures, such as tournaments and celebratory events.
-While not every osu! originals are included in the [Featured Artist listing](https://osu.ppy.sh/beatmaps/artists), those who do are
+While not every osu! originals are included in the [Featured Artist listing](https://osu.ppy.sh/beatmaps/artists), the songs that do are distinguished by the `ORIGINAL` label on their respective Featured Artists' pages.

 All osu! originals are cleared for use in osu! under a non-exclusive licensing term as per the [osu! music licensing policy](/wiki/Legal/Music_licensing) unless otherwise stated.